The 10 best mouse bungees for gaming in 2021 | Dot Esports

 Klim Mouse Bungee

 Due to design limitations, or maybe laziness, most mouse bungees almost look identical.
-There are only a few entries on our list that spice up the design game, and one of them belongs to Klim.
+There are only a few entries on our list that spice up the design game, and one of them is Klim.

-Klim’s mouse bungee features a sleek design and RGB backlighting, which can also change colors.
+Klim’s mouse bungee features a sleek design and RGB lighting, which can also change colors.
 The arm is made of rubber and provides decent flexibility.

-This bungee also features three USB 3.0 ports that can be lifesavers for gamers who like to avoid reaching to their PC’s to use their ports that have five GB per second transfer rate.
-While the design is cool, however, the color scheme of Klim’s mouse bungee makes it so that it stands out which will also depend on theme of your other peripherals.
+This bungee also features three USB 3.0 ports that can be lifesavers for gamers who like to avoid reaching to their PC to use their ports that have a 5Gbps transfer rate.
+While the design is cool, the color scheme of Klim’s mouse bungee makes it so that it stands out, but it may not fit the theme of your other peripherals.

 Estimated size: 4.57 x 4.06 x 2.99 inches